wangyf9/ARTS1422---Final-Project/README.md

 ## Introduction

 - Final Project for Data Visualization class(ARTS1422) in Shanghaitech, spring, 2024.
-- The project frame is based on Vue 3 and Vite.
+- The project frame is based on Vue 3 and Vite(Under 2k condition, you can have a better overview).
 - Group members: 夏康杰, 王芸飞, 贾舜康

 ## Components Introduction